dvaumoron/puzzletest/README.md

-# Puzzletest
+# PuzzleTest

-Little project for testing the Puzzle library.
+Little project in order to demonstrate and test the [PuzzleWeb](https://github.com/dvaumoron/puzzleweb) library.